sussertod891015/editor-font/README.md

 - Ensure font names are correct and installed on your system
 - Backup original configuration before making changes
 - This tool currently only works on Windows systems
+- Due to inconsistent style inheritance in some editors, multiple element styles may need to be customized.
+We provide template files for each supported editor in the `templates` directory.
+Community contributions to improve these style templates and support more editor elements are highly appreciated.
 - After modifying fonts, you may see a warning message saying "Installation appears to be corrupt" when opening the editor.
 This is because the custom CSS modification affects VS Code's file integrity check (SHA-256 checksums).
 This warning is expected and **does not affect the editor's functionality** - you can safely ignore it or click "Don't Show Again".

 ## Language Support